-There are many advantages of no-doc loans for clients.
+There are many advantages of private loans for clients.
 First no-doc lenders require very little documentation from the borrower/broker.
 The key pieces of data will revolve around the valuation of the property (rent rolls, pictures of the property).
 Second, no-doc lenders are able to respond very quickly.
 Many are privately funded so there are no loan committees to wait on.
 Finally, rates, terms, prepays are flexible with most no-doc lenders.
 Since they are privately funded, they can be flexible on how they structure the loan to best fit the deal.

 - Time impaired borrowers: These are borrowers that have to close quickly due to contract expiration on a purchase or because they need cash now for other purposes.
 These customers fall out of traditional sub-prime programs due to their time requirements (two weeks or less)